pcarbo/bmapathway/README.md

 ###Downloading and using the MATLAB code

-As we explained, it is not possible to reproduce the results of our analysis unless you have access to the data from the WTCCC studies.
-However, the MATLAB source code in this repository may still be useful to you if you would like to attempt an integrated analysis of enriched pathways for your own study.
+As we explained above, it is not possible to reproduce our results from this repository alone; you must have access to the marker data from the WTCCC studies.
+However, the MATLAB source code in this repository may still be useful to you if you would like to attempt an integrated analysis of pathways and genetic variants for your own study.

 To use the code, the first step is to copy the files to your computer.
 This can be done either by downloading and unpacking the